 The study guide is in three sections: General information; Core subjects; Optional subjects.

 At the back is a copy of the Options Form; this is a sample copy for your records.

-On Wednesday 11th January your child will be able to access the online Options Form to make their choices.
-Please help them to complete this by Friday 3rd February.
+On Wednesday 10th January your child will be able to access the online Options Form to make their choices.
+Please help them to complete this by Friday 2nd February.

 We cannot guarantee the availability of all subjects.
 Alterations may have to be made depending on student choices and availability of staff.
 In the event of an oversubscribed group, the Headteacher will make the final decision.
-The online Year 9 Parents' Evening on Tuesday 17th and Thursday 19th January will be an opportunity for you and your child to discuss the information in this study guide with subject teachers.
+The Year 9 Parents' Evening on Thursday 18th January will be an opportunity for you and your child to discuss the information in this study guide with subject teachers.